 Kosar aims to not come up on the short end in the conference championship again this weekend.

 The matchup pits two championship-deprived cities.
 Philadelphia hasn't won a pro sports title since the 76ers were NBA champions in 1983.
 Cleveland hasn't won a pro championship since the Browns did it in 1964, before the merger.

 Although Elway owns an arena team, he is not standing in Kosar's way this weekend.
 But former NFL quarterback and current ESPN analyst Ron Jaworski is.

-Jaworski is president of the Soul and, like Kosar, also is trying to bring another title to the city he once played in.
+Jaworski is president of the Soul and, like Kosar, also is trying to bring another title to the city in which he once played.